 - Easy to Withdraw Accrued Interest.
 It’s easy to create a reliable income stream by regularly withdrawing accrued interest from your Worthy account.
 As with early principal withdrawals, there’s no penalty for doing so.

 - Supports Small-Business Owners.
 Every Worthy Bond supports a small-business owner who might otherwise struggle to find competitive financing — not a billion-dollar corporation or government treasury with bottomless borrowing power.

 - Round-Up Feature Increases Bond-Buying Power.
 Worthy Bonds’ round-up feature is a great way to reduce the cash flow impact of your fixed-income investments while keeping your overall savings rate up.
-When you invest via Worthy Causes, your round-ups may also be tax-deductible (though you won’t earn any interest on the bonds).
+When you invest via Worthy Causes, your round-ups may also be tax-deductible — although you won’t earn any interest on the bonds.

 - Not Correlated With the Stock Market.
 As community-oriented fixed-income instruments, Worthy Bonds’ value and returns aren’t correlated with the stock market.
-That’s good news for investors seeking to diversify away from the usual mix of individual stocks, ETFs, and stock or index mutual funds.
+That’s good news for investors seeking to diversify away from the usual mix of individual stocks, ETFs, and mutual funds.

-Worthy Bonds does have some significant disadvantages, including purchase limits for all investors and risks not shared by savings accounts and other FDIC-insured financial products.
+Worthy Bonds does have some significant disadvantages, including purchase limits for all investors and risks that aren’t shared by savings accounts and other FDIC-insured financial products.